gordnzhou/gordnzhou/README.md

 ### Hi there 👋 I'm Gordon

-I'm currently a 1st-year at the University of British Columbia who's passionate about programming and tech!
+I'm a second year pursuing a Combined Major in Math and Computer Science at the University of British Columbia!

 <!--